OluwatodimuAdegoke/weatherBeats/README.md

-# Weather Muse Application
+# Weather Beats Application

-The Weather Muse application is an innovative Next.js project that combines weather forecasting with music recommendations.
+The Weather Beats application is an innovative Next.js project that combines weather forecasting with music recommendations.
 By entering a city name, users can receive current weather information along with a curated list of songs that match the weather mood.

 ## Features